 Maintenance and Storage

-Always refer to this Operator’s Manual for important details if the appliance is to be stored for an extended
+Always refer to the Operator’s Manual for important details if the appliance is to be stored for an extended

 Maintain or replace safety and instruction labels

 Run the appliance for a few minutes after throwing